Ready to Run® Northeast Pennsylvania (NEPA)

-- The goal of Ready to Run® NEPA is to encourage women to get involved in politics by running for office, working on campaigns, and becoming an engaged community member.
+- The goal of Ready to Run® NEPA is to encourage women to get involved in politics by running for office, working on campaigns, and becoming engaged community members.

 - In order to form a more perfect union—a healthier and more effective representative democracy (government of, by, and for the people) –we need more women in public office at all levels of government.
 Research shows women govern differently than do men and they bring different priorities and solutions to the policy-making process.
 Women public officials work to make government more transparent to their constituents and more accessible to the diversity of people, voices, and concerns in their communities.

-- In 2016, the University of Scranton will offer it’s Ready to Run® NEPA
+- In 2017, the University of Scranton will offer its Ready to Run® NEPA

 - For more information contact: Linda Walsh, 570-941-7520, or email@example.com or firstname.lastname@example.org